 Opportunities help you to develop your career.
 For example, ask for training to develop your skills or find a suitable mentor in the organisation.

-- working for a large company with many new roles becoming available
+working for a large company with many new roles becoming available availability of training more mentors available Threats

-Identify any threats to you or your career and take actions that reduce their impact.
-Threats are things that may limit your career.
+Identify any threats to you or your career.
+Threats are things that may limit your career, such as:

 Put your ideas in a table to make them easier to read.